How To Organize a Closet

 Depending on your organizational needs and the amount of closet space you have, you may need to prioritize which items are hung and which are folded and put away on shelves and drawers.
 Generally speaking, thick fabrics that won't wrinkle easily, or casual items that aren't worn outside of the home, can be folded rather than hung.
 Wool items, like cashmere or merino wool sweaters, can stretch and become permanently misshapen when stored on a hanger.

-Common Ways to Organize Your Closet
+Common Ways for Closet Organization

 This organizational style works best for people with a very predictable schedule and a good grasp of how the pieces in their collection work together best.
 It's also a style that may be done on a weekly basis, so you will need to choose a secondary sorting method for clothes and accessories that aren't included in that week's picks.